Blackboard Ally for Courses

 Not only does audio benefit individuals with visual impairments, research has also proven that audio can increase learning (Boyle et al., 2003).

-Maybe these sound like you.
+Do you agree with any of these statements?
 If so, audio is a good option.

 - You prefer to listen than read.